Maltese heraldry: Office of the Chief Herald of Arms of Malta

 In March 2019, the Office of the Chief Herald of Arms of Malta was established by Heritage Malta upon the Prime Minister's recommendation and the Cabinet Secretary at the Office of the Prime Minister.

 On 25 June 2019, with notice number 729 in the Malta Government Gazette, the Government of Malta announced the appointment of a Chief Herald to the Office of the Chief Herald of Arms of Malta, based at the historic Fort St. Elmo in Valletta.

+On 21 January 2022, the 2021 Heraldry and Genealogy regulations were published by the Government of Malta by virtue of a legal notice issued after an amendment to the Cultural Heritage Act unanimously approved by parliament and which received Presidential Assent on 20 July 2021.

 The position of Chief Herald of Arms of Malta is presently held by Dr. Charles A. Gauci.
+He was originally appointed in 2019 and was confirmed in this appointment on 31 January 2022, by the then Minister of Culture, Dr. José Herrera.
 He is helped locally by a number of officers of Arms.
 Abroad, the interests of the Office of the Chief Herald of Arms of Malta are represented by Special Officers of Arms Extraordinary.
-Professor the Chevalier Horatio Caesar Roger Vella, advises Dr. Gauci on matters relating to Latin and Paleography.
+Professor the Chevalier Horatio Caesar Roger Vella, advises Dr. Gauci on matters relating to Latin and Paleography..

+In July 2021, the Ombudsman of Malta, Anthony C. Mifsud, made the following conclusion in the Report on Case No U 0059: "[...] it appears that the establishment of the Office of the Chief Herald may have been somewhat defective.
+The provisions found in the Cultural Heritage Act, do not appear to have been correctly followed.
+Moreover, the powers granted to the said office especially as far as granting of new arms is concerned, go beyond what is permitted by the said Act in its current guise."
+The situation was rectified by an amendment to the Act in 2021.
+Regulations placing the office on a firm statutory basis were gazetted in December 2021, and came into effect on 21 January 2022.

+The chief herald has been the subject of controversy in regards to the recognition of foreign arms, and some say illegitimate titles.